Getting a Pre-Exchange Renovation Quote: The Perks and How It Works

 Site visits and preparing detailed quotes take a considerable amount of time.
 No matter your intentions, if you’re not the legal owner of a property there’s a high chance that your project might not go ahead.
 Paying a set fee to a contractor upfront is not only fair to cover their costs if it falls through, but indicates that you’re serious about the work, getting you a better level of service.

-In acknowledging their expertise and time, you set up a respectful relationship from the outset.
+In acknowledging a contractor’s expertise and time, you set up a respectful relationship from the outset.
 As a result, you’re more likely to get a thorough assessment and accurate quote with costs broken down.
 There’s no point in getting a quote only to have to go through the process again at a later date if it’s vague, which could also hold up the property sale.

 Getting a pre-exchange quote with The Page

 - Found your property?
-Get in touch and we’ll send you over our T&Cs with regards to booking a site visit and getting a quote for pre-exchanging contracts.
+Get in touch below and we’ll send you over our T&Cs with regards to booking a site visit and getting a quote for pre-exchanging contracts.

 - Once your contractor has conducted your site visit, they’ll write up the quote and send it to you within five working days.
 Your quote will be sent with an invoice attached to The Page, for £300 plus VAT.

-- Top quality contractors
+- Top 10% of London's contractors

-- Great customer reviews
+- Unbeatable customer reviews